TEXT FOR ENGINEERS, ORTHOPEDIC SURGEONS, EPIDEMIOLOGISTS AND PHYSIOLOGISTS:

 Sub-notes regarding tibia-friendly ski-binding release function

 3— Dispersion of the settings for different size skiers.
-The extensive biomechanical engineering work that was performed from late 1960's throughout the early 1970's by several leaders in the field of tibia-friendly skiing — produced data that allows the above ski-binding engineering principles to be applied across a wide range of individual skier-physiologies, mostly focusing on: height (adjusted by weight); velocity ("skier type"); age; gender (in France; and by Howell SkiBindings); and boot sole length.
+The extensive biomechanical engineering work that was performed from late 1960's throughout the early 1970's by several leaders in the field of tibia-friendly skiing — produced data that allows the above ski-binding engineering principles to be applied across a wide range of individual skier-physiologies, mostly focusing on: height (adjusted by weight); velocity ("skier type"); age; gender (as specified by French Afnor standards); and by Howell SkiBindings); and boot sole length.
 The anthropometric-based range of settings is then also backed-up by their relationship to tibia strength.

 Conclusion: tibia-related release-function of alpine ski-bindings

-Integrating robust release-function into top-of-the-line alpine ski-bindings is the unique domain of Howell SkiBindings designed by Rick Howell of Stowe, Vermont.
-Rick's experience in ski-bindings is unprecedented in the binding industry (see 'About Us').
-In fact, Howell SkiBindings provide every function that is noted above — even with less parts than all other bindings.
-This means Howell SkiBindings are reliable and durable, too.
+Integrating robust release-function into top-of-the-line alpine ski-bindings is well within the domain of Howell SkiBindings designed by Rick Howell of Stowe, Vermont.
+Rick Howell's experience in ski-bindings is unprecedented in the binding industry (see 'About Us').
+In fact, Howell SkiBindings provide every function that is noted above — with less parts than other bindings.
+This means that Howell SkiBindings can be reliable and durable, too.

 The release function of a ski-binding is highly regulated by international ski binding standards.
-All ski-bindings must be Certified for their compliance with the minimum international ski-binding release-function standard — ISO 9462 — through testing and Certification by the only independent ski-binding testing lab in the world — in Munich, Germany [see footnote 9].
-Even if there is no 'local rule' enforcing ski-binding Certification — for example, there are no Certification-enforcement rules in USA or Canada — we urge you to seek only ski-bindings that are independently Certified for their release function according to ISO 9462, ISO 9465 and ISO 11087.
+All ski-bindings must be certified for their compliance with the minimum international ski-binding release-function standard — ISO 9462 — through testing and certification by the only independent ski-binding testing lab in the world — by TÜV, in Munich, Germany [see footnote 9].
+Even if there is no 'local rule' enforcing ski-binding certification — for example, there are no certification-enforcement rules in USA or Canada — we urge you to seek only ski-bindings that are independently certified by TÜV for their function according to ISO 9462, ISO 9465 and ISO 11087 — and that meet ‘Standard Industry Practice’ for anti-pre-release and durability.

 It is anticipated that Howell SkiBindings will be independently Certified before being shipped into the stream of commerce.